sensu/sensu-docs/content/sensu-go/5.21/migrate.md

 The [**Sensu backend**][3] is powered by an embedded transport and [etcd][36] datastore and gives you flexible, automated workflows to route metrics and alerts.
 Sensu backends require persistent storage for their embedded database, disk space for local asset caching, and several exposed ports:

-- 2379 (HTTP/HTTPS) Sensu storage client: Required for Sensu backends using an external etcd instance
+- 2379 (HTTP/HTTPS; transport gRPC) Sensu storage client: Required for Sensu backends using an external etcd instance
 - 2380 (HTTP/HTTPS) Sensu storage peer: Required for other Sensu backends in a [cluster][37]
 - 3000 (HTTP/HTTPS) [Sensu web UI][29]: Required for all Sensu backends using a Sensu web UI
 - 8080 (HTTP/HTTPS) [Sensu API][40]: Required for all users accessing the Sensu API